torway/OverAid/README.md

 # How to install
 Download the repository and go to Application folder, then :
 - Windows :
-Unzip the archive in your "Program Files" and create a shortcut of the .exe
+Unzip the archive in a new folder on your "Program Files" and create a shortcut of the .exe
 - macOS :
 Copy the .app and paste it on your Mac Applications folder